rlivingsus/misc/AllBooks.md

 - Palmer, Ada: TERRA IGNOTA: 1) Too Like the Lightning; 2) Seven Surrenders
 - Paolini, Christopher: To Sleep in a Sea of Stars
 - Parazynski, Scott: The Sky Below (kindle)
 - Parker, KJ: Pulling the Wings Off Angels
+- Parrish, Shane: The Great Mental Models: General Thinking Concepts
 - Patterson, Kerry: Crucial Conversations Tools for Talking When Stakes are High
 - Paul, Annie Murphy: The Extended Mind
 - Peale, Norman: The Power of Positive Thinking